-CLICK here to access SPC's Academic Calendar and check actual Withdraw/Drop dates class and show professionalism by being on time.
+CLICK here to access SPC's Academic Calendar and check actual Withdraw/Drop dates Due to the need to demonstrate course competencies, it is essential that students attend class and show professionalism by being on time.
 Due to the participatory nature of this course, attendance is essential.
 Up to the date of the last day to withdraw, a student may be penalized for exceeding the allowed number of absences.